GinUTE/OOPR230279-12-NPL.SMS-Nhom13/README.md

 4. Huỳnh Nguyễn Tín - Function 1, 2
 5. Trần Minh Đức - Function 6, 7

-Disclaimer: All group members contributed to the making of this project, the listed-above individuals' tasks does not provide full insight on the roles of each member, but rather gives a summary of how project's requirements are assigned by team leader at the beginning.
+Disclaimer: All group members contributed to the making of this project, the listed-above individuals' tasks does not provide full insight on the roles of each member, but rather gives a summary of how project's requirements are assigned by voted team leader at the beginning.